See exactly what JumpOnion analyzes — start to finish, on one page.

 Computer vision measures the jump.

 Below are the metrics from one real 2Lo upload.
-Pose estimation extracts 33 body keypoints per frame; biomechanics turns those points into measurements that match what a coach would see — but exact, repeatable, frame-by-frame.
+Pose estimation tracks the skater across all major joints; biomechanics turns those points into measurements that match what a coach would see — but exact, repeatable, frame-by-frame.

 Not AI-generated.
 Computed with computer vision + biomechanics.
 Same numbers every time you upload the same video.